 Champagne Leclerc Briant focuses on organic and biodynamic viticulture, working in harmony with nature to produce some of the region’s most exciting wines.

 Lucien Leclerc founded the estate in 1872 in the village of Cumières.
-In the mid-20th century, in the hands of Lucien’s great-grandson, Bertrand Leclerc, and his wife, Jacqueline Briant, the operation was moved to the beating heart of Champagne, Epernay, where it also took a new name – Leclerc Briant.
-It was around the same time that the house started practising biodynamics (one of the first in the region), eventually earning certification in the 1980s.
+In the mid-20th century, in the hands of Lucien’s great-grandson, Bertrand Leclerc, and his wife, Jacqueline Briant, the operation was moved to the beating heart of Champagne, Epernay.
+Here it also took a new name – Leclerc Briant.
+Around the same time, the house started practising biodynamic viticulture (becoming one of the first in the region to do so), eventually earning certification in the 1980s.

 Since 2012, Chef du Cave Hervé Justin, formerly of Champagne Duval-Leroy, has refined the house style here.
 Working with organic and biodynamic fruit, he also practises biodynamic principles in the winery.
 Leclerc Briant has taken on new vineyards, renovated its facilities, and has a renewed, uncompromising focus on quality.

 The traditional sparkling wine method here is low dosage, vineyard-specific, and extremely interesting.
 The popular Abyss cuvée is aged underwater.
 As of the 2012 vintage, Hervé Jestin and the team are responsible for making the wine at Château d’Avize, which they bottle under the Leclerc Briant label and sell through La Place de Bordeaux.

 Wines sold "In Bond" (including BBX) or “En Primeur” are not available for immediate delivery and storage charges may apply.

 Duty and VAT must be paid separately before delivery can take place.